-ACADEMIC INTEGRITY
+3E ACADEMIC INTEGRITY

-Cheating and plagiarism are two of the most serious academic violations of the Code of Conduct (see SECTION 1K).
+Cheating and plagiarism are two of the most serious academic violations of the Code of Conduct (see Section 1k).
 No matter how difficult your life situation might currently be, and no matter how much pressure you might be under to succeed or to help someone else, I do not consider cheating or plagiarism to be excusable in any form or under any circumstance.
 I fully believe such a lack of ethics in this early phase of your academic career is indicative of how you will behave in your future occupation, and since many of your are seeking careers in professions that involve the public, I find such behavior not merely unethical but dangerous.
-Any student(s) caught cheating or plagiarism will be reported to the deans of Physical Sciences, Math, and Engineering (PSME) and of Student Development for possible further disciplinary action, which in extreme cases may result in expulsion from De Anza.
-EXPECTATIONS
+Any student(s) caught cheating or plagiarizing on any assignment will automatically receive zero credit for that assignment.
+Further, all instances of cheating or plagiarism will be reported to the deans of Physical Sciences, Math, and Engineering (PSME) and of Student Development for possible further disciplinary action, which in extreme cases may result in expulsion from De Anza.